tradingtechnologies/TT_Samples/TT_CORE_SDK/README.md

 ## Samples Details
 HelloSDK - This is the most basic example which initializes the SDK and listens to the global updates.

-HelloSDK - This is a basic samples of a daemon application.
+HelloSDKDaemon - This is a basic samples of a daemon application.

 PriceSubscription - This is a basic example which demonstrates how to make a price subscription and receive the price callback events.